-FEC Advisory Opinion Number 2006-14: On behalf of the National Restaurant Association's political action committee.
+FEC Advisory Opinion Number 2006-14: On behalf of the National Restaurant Association's PAC.

-- FEC declined to provide guidance on NRA PAC plans (1) to communicate to the public to advocate the election of clearly identified candidates and (2) to solicit contributions from the general public earmarked for Federal candidates.
+- FEC declined to provide guidance on National Restaurant Association PAC plans (1) to communicate to the public to advocate the election of clearly identified candidates and (2) to solicit contributions from the general public earmarked for federal candidates.

-FEC Advisory Opinion Number 2006-18: On behalf of Representative Kay Granger and the Kay Granger Campaign Fund.
+FEC Advisory Opinion Number 2006-18: On behalf of Rep. Kay Granger and the Kay Granger Campaign Fund.